Your Wake Habits Are Killing Your Business, My Top 10 Almost Did

 Since habits are so well automated, we hardly notice them.
-They begin to run from the subconscious hence we hardly notice when we carry them out.
+They run from the subconscious making then unnoticeable when being executed.

 My Top 10 Habits That Were Killing My Business